RDRAND

-RDRAND (for "read random"; known as Intel Secure Key Technology, previously known as Bull Mountain) is an instruction for returning random numbers from an Intel on-chip hardware random number generator which has been seeded by an on-chip entropy source.
+RDRAND (for "read random") is an instruction for returning random numbers from an Intel on-chip hardware random number generator which has been seeded by an on-chip entropy source.
+It is also known as Intel Secure Key Technology, codenamed Bull Mountain.
 Intel introduced the feature around 2012, and AMD added support for the instruction in June 2015.
-(RDRAND is available in Ivy Bridge processors and is part of the Intel 64 and IA-32 instruction set architectures.)
+RDRAND is available in Ivy Bridge processors and is part of the Intel 64 and IA-32 instruction set architectures.

 The random number generator is compliant with security and cryptographic standards such as NIST SP 800-90A, FIPS 140-2, and ANSI X9.82.
-Intel also requested Cryptography Research Inc. to review the random number generator in 2012, which resulted in the paper Analysis of Intel's Ivy Bridge Digital Random Number Generator.
+After a request from Intel, Cryptography Research Inc. released research on RDRAND in the paper Analysis of Intel's Ivy Bridge Digital Random Number Generator.

 RDSEED is similar to RDRAND and provides lower-level access to the entropy-generating hardware.
 The RDSEED generator and processor instruction rdseed are available with Intel Broadwell CPUs and AMD Zen CPUs.